gravitational/teleport/rfd/0175-spiffe-federation.md

 }
 ```

+The `SPIFFEFederation` resource will be accessed via the standard RFD153
+gRPC CRUD APIs, and will be guarded by RBAC.
+We will grant the verbs to view,
+modify and create `SPIFFEFederation` resources to the default `edit` role.

+#### Syncing Trust Bundles.

-A background task will run on the Teleport Auth Server to periodically fetch
+A background task will be introduced to the Teleport Auth Server:
+`sync-spiffe-federation`.
+This will run on an elected Teleport Auth Server,
-the trust bundle from the configured Bundle Endpoint.
-This will be written into
+and periodically fetch the trust bundle from the configured Bundle Endpoint.
+This will be written into `status.current_bundle`.

-`status.current_bundle`.
-If specified, the `current_bundle_refresh_hint` will
+The `current_bundle_refresh_hint` and `current_bundle_synced_at` fields will be
-be used to determine when the next fetch should occur.
-If unspecified, it will
+used to determine when the next fetch should occur.
+If the `current_bundle` is
+older than the `current_bundle_refresh_hint` from the `current_bundle_synced_at`,
+a new fetch will be initiated.
+If unspecified, it will be assumed that the
-be assumed that the bundle should be refreshed every 60 minutes.
+bundle should be refreshed every 60 minutes.

+In addition, this task will watch the `SPIFFEFederation` resources and
+immediately fetch the trust bundle when a new resource is created or updated.

-#### TBot
+#### `tbot`

-Some minor changes will need to be made to TBot to support federation.
+Some minor changes will need to be made to `tbot` to support federation.

 When the SPIFFE service starts, it will additionally need to fetch and watch
 the `SPIFFEFederation` resources.
 When a resource is updated, added or deleted,